Cephalization: Complex active bodies

 The philosopher Michael Trestman noted that three bilaterian phyla, namely the arthropods, the molluscs in the shape of the cephalopods, and the chordates, were distinctive in having "complex active bodies", something that the acoels and flatworms did not have.
 Any such animal, whether predator or prey, has to be aware of its environment—to catch its prey, or to evade its predators.
 These groups are exactly those that are most highly cephalized.
-These groups, however, are not closely related: in fact, they represent widely separated branches of the Bilateria, as shown on the phylogenetic tree; their lineages split hundreds of millions of years ago.
+These groups, however, are not closely related: in fact, they represent widely separated branches of the Bilateria, as shown on the phylogenetic tree; their lineages split hundreds of millions of years ago, implying separate cephalizations.
 Other (less cephalized) phyla are omitted for clarity.

 Arthropods

 In arthropods, cephalization progressed with the gradual incorporation of trunk segments into the head region.
 This was advantageous because it allowed for the evolution of more effective mouth-parts for capturing and processing food.
 Insects are strongly cephalized, their brain made of three fused ganglia attached to the ventral nerve cord, which in turn has a pair of ganglia in each segment of the thorax and abdomen, the parts of the trunk behind the head.
 The insect head is an elaborate structure made of several segments fused rigidly together, and equipped with both simple and compound eyes, and multiple appendages including sensory antennae and complex mouthparts (maxillae and mandibles).

 Cephalopods like this cuttlefish have advanced 'camera' eyes.
 The cuttlefish has a W-shaped pupil.